Jimmy McCulloch: Paul McCartney & Wings and after

 In 2021, an episode of BBC's The Repair Shop featured two platinum discs for Wings at the Speed of Sound and Wings over America, presented to McCulloch for his work with Wings, which were taken for restoration by his cousin.
+In the same year, a biography on Jimmy’s life and career, Little Wing: The Jimmy McCulloch Story, was published as well.

 Death

-On 27 September 1979, McCulloch was found dead by his brother in his flat in Maida Vale, London.
-An autopsy found that McCulloch died of heart failure due to morphine and alcohol poisoning.
+McCulloch was found dead on 27 September 1979, by his brother in his flat in Maida Vale, London.
 He was 26 years old.

-The concert film Rockshow, from Wings' 1976 North American tour, was released in late 1980, more than a year after McCulloch's death.
+An autopsy revealed that he died from heart failure due to morphine and alcohol poisoning.